larsvg/lvg-images/README.md

 Images are saved to the `public/image` directory.
 The fourth parameter can be optionally used to structurize the images in folders.

-As a result you get nice structurized responsive images, a use case could be the HTML picture tag.
+As a result you get nicely structurized responsive images, a use case could be the HTML picture tag.

 ```html
 <picture>